HDFGroup/hdf-rest-api/index.rst

 ..
-HDF Kita documentation master file, created by sphinx-quickstart on Mon Jul  9 10:29:28 2018.
+HDF REST API documentation master file, created by sphinx-quickstart on Mon Jul  9 10:29:28 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-HDF Kita Developer Documentation
+HDF REST API Developer Documentation
 ====================================

-This is the developer documentation for HDF Kita, a WebService for HDF5 content.
+This is the developer documentation for the HDF REST API.

 Contents: